 6) When you finish, play the clip to see if it turns out as you expect.

 If you want to swap the Start and End of the Ken Burns effect, click that Swap button to the right of the Ken Burns button.

 If you want to remove the Ken Burns effect, you can click Reset on the right of the Cropping screen.
 You can also click the Fit or Crop to Fill buttons to adjust the way the clip fits.

 Open iMovie on your iPhone or iPad and your project for editing.
-Then to the following to apply the effect.
+Then do the following to apply the effect:

 1) Tap your clip in the movie Timeline.

 2) In the Viewer at the top, tap Ken Burns Disabled.